Please click here to help David McMurrey pay for web hosting:

 Most technical techdocs contain at least one abstract—sometimes two, in which case the abstracts play different roles.
 Abstracts summarize the contents of a techdoc, but the different types do so in different ways:

-If the executive summary, introduction, and transmittal letter strike you as repetitive, remember that readers don't necessarily start at the beginning of a techdoc and read page by page to the end.
+If the executive summary, introduction, and transmittal message strike you as repetitive, remember that readers don't necessarily start at the beginning of a techdoc and read page by page to the end.
 They skip around: they may scan the table of contents; they usually skim the executive summary for key facts and conclusions.
 They may read carefully only a section or two from the body of the techdoc, and then skip the rest.
 For these reasons, techdocs are designed with some duplication so that readers will be sure to see the important information no matter where they dip into the techdoc.

 Table of Contents